 Concerns about excess breast skin and loss of firmness are common among breast reduction surgery patients.
 To address this concern effectively, it’s essential to have an open discussion with your surgeon before the procedure.
 This communication allows your surgeon to tailor the surgical technique to minimise the risk of excess skin post-surgery and maintain a firmer appearance.

 Breast Feeding Challenges

-Keys to Minimizing Risks of Breast Reduction Surgery
+Keys to Minimising Risks of Breast Reduction Surgery

-- Do NOT Smoke – for a long period before and after surgery
+- Quit Smoking: Refrain from smoking for an extended period both before and after surgery

-- Avoid aspirin and other blood-thinning medications as they can lead to bruising.
+- Medication Management: Avoid aspirin and other blood-thinning medications before and after the surgery to minimise the risk of excessive bruising.